 The idea for a Texas Archivematica Users Group emerged from an Archivematica Birds of a Feather session at the 2016 Texas Conference on Digital Libraries hosted by Sara Allain of Artefactual Systems, Inc. and Drew Krewer of the University of Houston.
 Currently, a significant number of institutions are exploring or using Archivematica within Texas, and the discussion at TCDL 2016 resulted in a consensus that a users group would be a beneficial way to share experiences, workflows, use cases, and more — both online and in person.

-The Texas Archivematica Users Group, which is in its initial stages of formation, now has a dedicated online discussion list for communication and planning, and sees the UK Archivematica Users Group as a strong model for organizing Texas Archivematica users.
+The Texas Archivematica Users Group has a dedicated online discussion list for communication and planning, and sees the UK Archivematica Users Group as a strong model for organizing Texas Archivematica users.

 Who Should Join